25 Items I Can’t Homeschool Without

 It has legit been a game-changer for me.
 It works like a binder but has the flexibility of a notebook.
 I use it for my lesson planner.
 Can’t recommend this enough!

-This Sterilite 12x12 3-drawer plastic organizer (from Hobby Lobby) has come in handy for storing everything from small items like staples and glue, to having one drawer as a “finished work” drop-zone.
+This Sterilite 12x12 3-drawer plastic organizer (Hobby Lobby is currently quite a bit cheaper than Amazon) has come in handy for storing everything from small items like staples and glue, to having one drawer as a “finished work” drop-zone.
 I have multiple sets of these - as well as various sizes - and have really enjoyed them ever since I was a classroom teacher.
 They have held up for YEARS (we’re talking over a decade).

 Different sizes can be great to have on hand.
 Small ones make great book marks, while medium work well for reminders and can serve as temporary labels while deciding on how to organize your space.